Range Resources: Environmental issues

-Environmental record

 Chemicals used in hydraulic fracturing

 In 2010, the company announced that it would list on its website the chemicals, including their volume, concentration and purpose, used in its each well completed via hydraulic fracturing.
 However, in 2011 court documents showed that the company does not know the makeup of the fracking fluids used.

 Water and air pollution in Washington County, Pennsylvania

 This American Life and The New York Times investigated the company's operations in Amwell Township and Mount Pleasant Township, Washington County, Pennsylvania.
 Journalists Eliza Griswold and Sarah Koenig found allegations that gas wells owned by Range Resources caused water pollution and air pollution.
 Residents complained of black running water that corroded faucets and household machinery, showers smelling of "rotten eggs" (hydrogen sulfide) and diarrhea, "mysterious stomach pains", extreme fatigue or anemia.
 Medical tests of residents complaining of headaches, nosebleeds and the inability to concentrate showed elevated blood levels of organic solvents and heavy metals such as toluene and arsenic.
 When presented with such complaints, the company argued that its labs' test results show that complaints of illness and dying animals were not caused by its activities and instead had other causes.

 According to a letter from the company to a complainant dated January 14, 2011, "On November 10, 2010, you voluntarily supplied Range Resources with lab results from both your dog and horse veterinarians.
 Upon review of these results, Range contacted the canine and equine veterinarians. ...
 [I]t was stated by the veterinarian that the test results were inconclusive for anti-freeze [ethylene glycol] poising. ...
 The veterinarian indicated that the horse had toxicity of the liver, which he felt was not related to [ethylene glycol] poisoning.